catherinesyeh/cs262-chat/docs/protocol/WIRE_PROTOCOL.md

 ### Response

-Empty payload on success.
+No response.

-_Note: No other response information is needed; this response acknowledges successful account deletion.
-After deletion, the socket is no longer logged in._
+_Note: After deletion, the socket is closed by the server without sending a response.._

 ## Failure (Operation ID 255)